Unirep/Unirep/packages/core/README.md

 # Unirep procotol package

-Client library for protocol related functions which are used in unirep protocol.
+Client library for protocol related functions which are used in UniRep protocol.

 <p align="center">
     <a href="https://github.com/unirep/unirep">